ethan-riley/castai_cluster_reports/README.md

 ## Overview

 This repository contains a set of Python scripts designed to analyze and report on Kubernetes cluster resource usage, efficiency, and cost optimization opportunities.
-The scripts interact with the CAST.AI API to collect data about clusters, nodes, and resource allocation.
+The scripts interact with the CastAI API to collect data about clusters, nodes, and resource allocation.

 ## Scripts